bentoml/BentoML/docs/source/deployment/sql_server.rst

     GO

 After running the final query you can see the predictions in form of a table.
-Our model is served with SQL server easily with the help of BentoML.
+The model is served with SQL server easily with the help of BentoML.